openebs/website/website/src/blogs/2018-08-14-provisioning-google-cloud-with-k8s-using-its-in-house-tool-kops.md

 author: Harshvardhan Karn
 author_info: Harshvardhan Karn works at MayaData Inc. He is a public speaker, has talked in few local meetups and at two major conferences.
 In his free time, he likes to play Guitar, Netflix.
 date: 14-08-2018
-tags: Docker, Kubernetes, Openebs, Kops
+tags: Docker, Kubernetes, OpenEBS, Kops
 excerpt: Setting up and using a cluster in GCP offers a few significant advantages over using GKE.
 For instance, using GCP gives the user the liberty to use their custom binaries or a pure Open Source Kubernetes.
 ---